Outdoor Saunas for Sale

 Where is the best place to put an outdoor sauna?

 Place it on a level foundation that won’t shift or sink over time.
 Its life can be extended if it is protected from some of the elements such as under an overhang or covered patio.
 Consider privacy, ventilation, safety and accessibility.
 Lastly local regulations and permitting that may be required.
+Installing or placing cabin saunas or a barrel design would have the same requirements.

 Can you use an outdoor sauna in the winter?

-How do you power an outdoor sauna?
+How do you power outdoor saunas?

 What is the price to build an outdoor sauna?